CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

 ## Access to LUMI

 Helmi is accessed through the LUMI login nodes as a LUMI project, therefore you will first need to apply for access to LUMI under MyCSC.
+To do so please review the two below links.
+The first will guide you through the process of creating a LUMI project via MyCSC, the second will guide you through the specific LUMI Helmi partition instructions.

 * [Creating a LUMI project and applying for resources](../../../accounts/how-to-create-new-project/#how-to-create-finnish-lumi-projects)